British Columbia Highway 15: Route description

 SR 543 is a short highway entirely within the city of Blaine, Washington, that connects I-5 with the Canada–United States border.
 It begins at an interchange with I-5 with access only from the south and travels north through an industrial area with three lanes—two that run northbound and one southbound.
 The highway passes between Blaine High School and the former municipal airport with signalized intersections at Boblett and H streets.
 From here, SR 543 widens to five lanes and passes under an interchange with D Street with interior ramps providing access to a residential area and non-border areas.

 As it approaches Canadian customs at the 24-hour Pacific Highway Border Crossing, the highway splits into several paths.
 Northbound traffic from the D Street interchange is directed into a NEXUS lane for passenger vehicles, while two lanes are used for general traffic and access to duty free stores.
 A set of lanes curve east and are used for buses and trucks that qualify for pre-clearance under the Free and Secure Trade program.
 Southbound traffic entering the United States is split into a general queue and a truck route with holding lanes.
 Border crossing times can become significantly delayed such as in the event of certain Seattle Mariners baseball games and summer holiday travel.
 During the reconstruction of the Peace Arch border crossing, delays at the Pacific Highway crossing were similar to times seen right after the attacks of September 11.

 On the Canadian side of the border, the highway continues north as British Columbia Highway 15, which lies within the municipality of Surrey, British Columbia.
 It passes the residential neighborhood of Douglas and intersects 8 Avenue, which provides access to Highway 99 to the west.
 Highway 15 travels north as a divided highway through rural forestland and farmland in the Kensington Prairie, where it crosses the Nicomekl River.
-The highway enters the Cloverdale neighborhood and curves to the west as it crosses the Southern Railway of British Columbia and intersects Highway 10, an east–west route with connections to Newton and the city of Langley.
+The highway enters the Cloverdale neighborhood and curves to the west as it crosses the Southern Railway of British Columbia and intersects Highway 10, an east–west route with connections to Surrey-Panorama and the city of Langley.
 Highway 15 travels around a commercial district and returns east to its original alignment on 176th Street as it passes Cloverdale's casino and fairgrounds.

 The highway leaves Cloverdale and intersects the Fraser Highway at a rural junction near a crossing of the Serpentine River.
 Highway 15 continues north to a junction with Golden Ears Way, which crosses the Fraser River to reach Pitt Meadows, and terminates at an interchange with Highway 1 (part of the Trans-Canada Highway).
 The interchange also marks the southern terminus of Highway 17, a divided highway that follows the southern bank of the Fraser River through industrial areas in Surrey and continues southwest towards Delta.